itsoulos/GenClass/README.md

 The parameters in Makefile.inc are the following:

     - CXX: It is the most important parameter.
 It specifies the name of the C++ compiler.
            In most systems running the GNU C++ compiler this parameter must be set to g++.

     - CFLAGS: Optimization parameters for the c++ compiler.
     - ROOTDIR: Is the location of the GenClass directory.

+After the compilation the executable genclass will be placed under bin subdirectory.
 ## Contents ##
 The software has the following subdirectories